nehiljain/talks/airflow-summit-2020/presentation.md

 - Declarative assertions like expect col to not have null or expect col to have min and max of foo and bar
 - Data sources
 - Examine batch of data

-^
-- A python library
-- Helps you validate your expectations against a batch of data

 ---